 Seismic imaging is a tool, which helps to show possible formations of crude oil.
 With the help of ultrasensitive devices, such as geophones, Seismologists can record sound waves while echoing.
 By learning about echoes, petroleum geologists calculate the structures and depth of geologic formations.

 Currently, firms such as Dome Energy use 3D seismic imaging.
 This technology has the same technological hallmarks as that of 2D imaging, but the differences between these two are undeniable.
 Seismic 3D uses acoustics imaging, and instead of using one vibration source, it involves creating a perimeter where many acoustic receivers are established.

 Hydraulic fracturing involves tapping shale and tight-rock formations to unlock new supplies of oil.
 The process is carried out by pumping liquids into subsurface rock units through pressure, which is strong enough to fracture rocks.
 Depending on the rock and well characteristics, a few million gallons of water will be needed to have one hydraulic fracturing project done.

 Different varieties of proppants are also used in this process.
 Proppants are small crush-resistant particles, which are carried by fracturing fluid.
 Examples of common proppants used today include:

 - Sintered bauxite

 4. Offshore Drilling

-The technological advancements used for oil drilling have enabled the industry to reach out for new sources so as to meet the rising demand across the world.
+The technological advancements used for oil drilling have enabled the industry to reach out for new sources to meet the world’s rising demand.
 With innovations, such as offshore drilling, 3D seismic imaging, directional drilling, and hydraulic fracturing, the oil industry can reduce the environmental risks of producing energy.